Mayor Adams secures historic wage increases for New York City child care workers

-New York City Mayor Eric Adams, New York City Office of Labor Relations (OLR) Commissioner Renee Campion, District Council 37 (DC 37) Executive Director Henry Garrido, and Day Care Council of New York (DCCNY) Executive Director Tara Gardner today announced a tentative five-year, five-month, and 12-day contract agreement between DC 37/1707, Local 205 (DC 37), and the DCCNY to raise wages for thousands of child care providers across the city and establish an $18 minimum wage.
+New York City Mayor Eric Adams, New York City Office of Labor Relations (OLR) Commissioner Renee Campion, District Council 37 (DC 37) Executive Director Henry Garrido, and Day Care Council of New York (DCCNY) Executive Director Tara Gardner today announced a tentative five-year, five-month, and 12-day contract agreement between DC 37/1707, Local 205 (DC 37), and the DCCNY to raise wages for thousands of child care workers across the city and establish an $18 minimum wage.

 The tentative agreement negotiated between DCCNY and DC 37 — which covers employees at dozens of non-profit child care organizations who contract with the New York City Department of Education (DOE) — provides compounded wage increases of 16.21 percent.